01386 833050

 The Headpiece

-The first part of the bridle is the headpiece, also known as the headstall or crown piece, it sits on top of the horse’s head behind the ears and combined with the browband keeps the bridle in position.
+Ensuring comfort and stability, the first parts of a bridle is the headpiece, also known as the headstall or crown piece, it sits on top of the horse’s head behind the ears and combined with the browband keeps the bridle in position.
 The leather splits into two straps, one containing the cheekpieces and the other the throat latch (also known as the chin strap), whilst the third piece of leather running underneath the headpiece provides the connection to the noseband.

 Browband

-The Browband is the part that goes over the horse’s forehead.
+The Browband is the part of a bridle that goes over the horse’s forehead.
 It works in conjunction with the headpiece to keep the bridle in the correct place.
 The browband is not adjustable so it’s important that you choose the correct browband size.

 A well-fitting browband should sit across the horse’s forehead, below the base of the ears in a position that does not cut into them and should not droop down.
 You should be able to fit no more than two fingers underneath the browband.

 Whilst function is important, the browband is a great way of highlighting the best features of your horse’s head.
-There are many styles you can choose from, such as browbands with plain padding, or coloured piping and stitching, browbands with an array of coloured crystal stones, thin wave or v-shaped browbands with crystals set onto the front and browbands with larger Swarovski crystals.
+There are many styles of horse browbands you can choose from, such as ones with plain padding, or coloured piping and stitching, browbands with an array of coloured crystal stones, thin wave or v-shaped browbands with crystals set onto the front and browbands with larger Swarovski crystals.

 Cheekpieces